Azure/azure-sdk-for-java/sdk/maps/azure-maps-elevation/README.md

 ## Important

-The Azure Maps Elevation services and Render V2 DEM tiles have been retired and will no longer be available and supported after 5 May 2023.
+Please note, this package has been deprecated and will no longer be maintained after 5 May 2023.
+We encourage you to upgrade to the latest version to continue receiving updates.
 All other Azure Maps APIs, Services and TilesetIDs are unaffected by this retirement.
-For more details, see [Elevation Services Retirement].
+Refer to the migration guide [Elevation Services Retirement] for guidance on upgrading.
+Refer to our deprecation policy (https://aka.ms/azsdk/support-policies) for more details.

 ## Documentation